swapanmallick/BUFR2D4O/README.md

 # STEP-2:
     > bsub <  D4O_PREPROCESS.job
- If everything is good and Zeus works appropriately.
+ If everything is good.
 It will create a folder inside the same directory.

  YYYY/MM/YYYYMMDDHR/*
    And you can see all the files inside the same folder, TS* all.